Air Force Doctrine 2035 Wargame is Now!

 You’ll be in the room where planners, operators, scientists, and builders argue honestly, then commit to choices that carry consequences immediately.
 You’ll watch how investment choices unlock (or deny) capability pathways, then you’ll help make decisions where those capabilities are translated into force design options and employed across scenarios where the adversary hunts logistics, degrades command and control, and punishes hesitation.
 In that friction, the Air Force’s questions become yours: What breaks first?
 What scales?
 What survives contact?
 What must doctrine say, clearly, repeatably, so Airmen can win when the network degrades and the timeline compresses?

-Come to the table prepared to be precise, skeptical, and constructive.
-Treat each turn as a rehearsal for force design in contact: identify what breaks first, what fails silently, what creates compounding advantage, and what demands doctrinal revision rather than tactical workarounds.
-Doctrinal superiority in 2035 will not be contained in a nicely bound document for the future.
+Doctrinal superiority in 2035 will not be part of a nicely bound document for the future.
 These exploratory exercises will show how the Air Force will make the concepts learned and tested here an operational habit, built by people willing to interrogate trade-offs, trace consequences, and convert emerging technologies into repeatable ways of fighting and winning.

 Discovery Resources